sortsammcdonald/blog_json_update/README.md

 - Update the code to that to generate a JSON feed based on Squarespace blog post.
 - Use the JSON feed to generate a RAG implementation for an LLM to answer questions relevant to to the topics.

+# 2024.12.19

+In testing the programme works, I should be able to create a JSON file containing all my main blog's posts.

+Extracting the text from it is likely to be quite tedious, could be a low energy, annoying task to tackle during the holidays.

 # 2024.12.18